-Councils will be dealing with the fallout from the war, including but not limited to:
+Councils will be dealing with a number of issues as a consequence of the war, including but not limited to:

 At LGIU, we are here to help inform local government across all these areas.
 As the crisis unfolds, we will continue to update our bundle of resources to support councils, bringing you both original briefings and curating links to support elsewhere.
 If you have story to share, please let us know.